 Thankfully this is a rarity, but before you start any restoration project you need to go down to your local DMV or visit its website and learn exactly what rules you need to comply with before you even start reconstructing your salvage car.

-This is routinely accomplished by filling out some paperwork, paying a fee, and getting your car inspected by a state official.
-These individuals will look over all the documentation you’ve collected over the course of your rebuild, including, in many case, receipts for the parts used, and then check that you didn’t use any stolen parts to fix your car.
+Accomplish this routine by filling out some paperwork, paying a fee, and getting inspection by a state official.
+These individuals will look over all the documentation you’ve collected over the course of your rebuild, including, in any case, receipts for the parts used, and then check that you didn’t use any stolen parts to fix your car.

-Pass this inspection and you’ll be given a new title for your car.
-You’ll also be permitted to drive it around once more, once you get it registered and insured.
+Pass this inspection and you’ll receive a new title for your car.
+You’ll also receive permission to drive it around once more, after registration and insurance.

 Insurance, the Bane of All Salvage Car Owners

-It’s not a part of your state’s salvage laws, but it is mandated that you carry at least a bare minimum of personal liability and property damage (PLPD) insurance on any car you register in your state.
+It’s not a part of your state’s salvage laws, but it is mandatory.
+To carry at least a bare minimum of personal liability and property damage (PLPD) insurance on any car you register in your state.
 This is as true for rebuilt salvage cars as it is for brand new ones.
 The only problem is that getting an insurer to cover your vehicle at a reasonable price could end up being a serious challenge.

-The reason for this is that insurers know what kind of damage it takes to total a vehicle, and they’re quite suspicious of the condition of any rebuilt salvage car.
-Since state-sanctioned inspections don’t touch much on the safety or reliability of a rebuilt salvage car, insurers have no guarantees that you did a good job.
+The reason for this is that insurers know what kind of damage it takes to total a vehicle.
+And they’re quite suspicious of the condition of any former salvage car.
+Since state-sanctioned inspections don’t touch much on the safety or reliability of a rebuilt salvage car.
+Insurers have no guarantees that you did a good job.

-If you can show an insurer that your vehicle was rebuilt to a proper standard, they might be more willing to provide better coverage, like comprehensive insurance or collision coverage.
-This can be accomplished by submitting your car to an inspection conducted by an insurance company’s representative.
+If you can show an insurer that rebuilding your vehicle was to a proper standard.
+They might be more willing to provide better coverage, like comprehensive insurance or collision coverage.
+You can accomplish this by submitting your car to an inspection by an insurance company’s representative.